Oumar Ballo (basketball): College career

 On 28 October 2019, Ballo was ruled an academic redshirt for the 2019–20 season by the National Collegiate Athletic Association.
 As a freshman, he averaged 2.5 points and 1.5 rebounds per game, earning West Coast Conference (WCC) All-Freshman Team honors.
 After the season, Ballo transferred to Arizona to play for head coach Tommy Lloyd, who had recruited him to Gonzaga.
+As a sophomore, Ballo averaged 6.8 points and 4.4 rebounds per game.
+He averaged 13.9 points and 8.6 rebounds per game as a junior, earning First Team All-Pac-12 as well as Pac-12 Most Improved Player honors.

+Professional career

+Pallacanestro Cantù (2025–present)

+On July 19, 2025, he signed with Pallacanestro Cantù of the Italian Lega Basket Serie A (LBA).

 National team career

 Ballo played for Mali at the 2017 FIBA Under-16 African Championship in Vacoas-Phoenix, Mauritius.
 He averaged 14.4 points and 12.8 rebounds per game, winning the gold medal while making the tournament All-Star Five.
 Playing for Mali at the 2018 FIBA Under-17 World Cup in Argentina, Ballo averaged 20.6 points and a tournament-high 16.9 rebounds per game and was named to the All-Star Five.
 On 7 July 2018, he recorded 32 points and a tournament-record 32 rebounds in a 110–108 triple overtime loss to the Dominican Republic.
 Ballo won a gold medal with Mali at the 2018 FIBA Under-18 African Championship in Bamako, Mali.
 He averaged 8.5 points and six rebounds per game.

 Ballo competed at the 2019 FIBA Under-19 World Cup in Heraklion, Greece, missing the first two games due to visa issues.
 In five games, he averaged 17.6 points, 11.8 rebounds, and 3.8 blocks per game, leading Mali to a silver medal, the best performance by an African team at a global basketball tournament.
 Ballo was named to the All-Star Five with teammate Siriman Kanouté.

+Ballo played his first major senior tournament with Mali at FIBA AfroBasket 2025.
+He had 19 points in the semifinal win over Senegal, that secured Mali's first-ever AfroBasket final appearance.
+They fell to hosts Angola in the final, thus finishing as runners-up, the country's best performance in history.